KEP-5677: DRA Resource Availability Visibility

 • Metrics

-• Metric name: resourcepoolstatus_request_processing_duration_seconds
+• Metric name: resourcepoolstatusrequest_controller_request_processing_duration_seconds

 • Components exposing the metric: kube-controller-manager

-• Metric name: resourcepoolstatus_request_processing_errors_total
+• Metric name: resourcepoolstatusrequest_controller_request_processing_errors_total

 • Aggregation method: counter